huzaifa786313/Otago-Polytechnic/Special-Topic/Lab2-cloud.md

       allow_virtual_network_access: true
       allow_forwarded_traffic: true
 ```
-At the end of the playbook we added the azure_rm_virtualnetworkpeering module, this will allow devices in different networks to communicate with each other
+At the end of this playbook we added the azure_rm_virtualnetworkpeering module, this will allow devices in different networks to communicate with each other

-## using azure peerings so that your private ip network in 1 region can communicate with another private network in a different region i.e. AUEast w/ AUSouthEast